wso2/docs-is/en/docs/guides/identity-federation/add-idp.md

     The resident identity provider configuration helps service providers to send authentication or provisioning requests to WSO2 Identity Server via SAML, OpenID Connect, SCIM, or WS-Trust.

-    For an example on how a resident identity provider is used to implement a security token service, see [Configuring WS-Trust Security Token Service](../../learn/configuring-ws-trust-security-token-service).
+    For an example of how a resident identity provider is used to implement a security token service, see [Configuring WS-Trust Security Token Service](../../learn/configuring-ws-trust-security-token-service).

     The Resident identity provider configuration is a one-time configuration for a given tenant.
 It shows WSO2 Identity Server's metadata, e.g., endpoints.
 The resident identity provider configurations can be used to secure the WS-Trust endpoint with a security policy.
 -->